 The same thing is true for your event website.

 Putting all of your time and effort into creating a website is just a small part of the mission.
 The hardest part kicks in the moment everything is up and live.

-Then you have to promote your event website and make sure people will find and check it.
+Then you have to promote your virtual event platform and make sure people will find and check it.
 And that’s not easy, considering the huge online clutter we have to battle every single day.